hahuaz/public-hahuaz/README.md

 # Pnpm workspace features:

 1. Local Package Linking with Workspace Protocol:
     - Automatically links internal packages within the workspace.
-    - Use the `workspace:*` syntax in `package.json` to reference local packages without publishing them to npm during development.
+For example, if you change base tsconfig in the `@repo/typescript-config` package, the changes will be reflected in all packages that depend on it without any additional steps.
     - Example:
       Packagename of `packages/ui` is `@repo/ui` in the workspace.
 Following can be added into an app's `package.json` to use it.
       ```json